 Nick de Graaf

-Nick de Graaf, 1st Vice-Chair, is a third-generation poultry farmer in the Annapolis Valley of Nova Scotia operating the farm founded by his Dutch grandfather in the early 1960’s.
-Today the farm produces both chickens and turkeys.
-Nick is also part of Innovative Poultry Group (IPG) which farms broiler breeders and owns Maritime Chicks, a new, state-of-the-art hatchery employing the HatchCare system.
-In addition to poultry, Nick grows more than 2,000 acres of wheat, corn, and soybeans.
-He is self-sufficient in the production of corn and soybeans for his on-farm feed mill where he processes poultry feeds for his own flocks.
-Nick is in his 9th year as a Director with Chicken Farmers of Nova Scotia.
-He has held several roles with Chicken Farmers of Canada, including as Chair of the Production Committee and the representative to the National Farm Animal Care Council (NFACC).
+Nick is a third-generation poultry farmer in the Annapolis Valley of Nova Scotia, operating the farm founded by his Dutch grandfather in the early 1960’s.
+Today, the farm produces both chickens and turkeys.
+Nick is also part of Innovative Poultry Group (IPG) and owns Maritime Chicks, a modern hatchery employing the HatchCare system.
+In addition to poultry, Nick also grows wheat, corn, and soybeans, allowing him to process poultry feeds for his own flocks.
+Nick is in his 10th year as a Director with Chicken Farmers of Nova Scotia.
+He was previously Chair of the CFC Production Committee and collaborated with the National Farm Animal Care Council (NFACC).
 Nick and his wife, Trudy, have three children and three grandchildren.